Your Property’s Side Sewer

 What is a side sewer?

-A side sewer is a privately owned and maintained sewer which connects the plumbing system of the building to the public sewer pipes.
+A side sewer is the privately owned and maintained sewer pipe which connects the plumbing system of a building or house to the public sewer pipes, also known as the City sewer main.

 - If the plumber tells you the problem is beyond your side sewer, call Seattle Public Utilities at (206) 386-1800.